EKGF/ekg-maturity/docs-fragments/pillar/technology/technology-execution/business-continuity/background-and-intro.md

    This ensures that stakeholders understand how the EKG supports continuity efforts, their roles and responsibilities within the EKG ecosystem, and how to effectively utilize the EKG's capabilities during disruptions.

+7. **Mission-Critical Business Process Modeling**: Given the complexity of the EKG, it's advisable to model mission-critical business processes and make BCP an integral part of the EKG's data itself.
+   This can help ensure that these processes can be quickly restarted in a new location if necessary.

 By integrating business continuity operations with the EKG itself at higher levels of maturity, organizations can leverage its interconnected knowledge assets, data contracts,